 12. Born-Again at the Resurrection (An article of related interest may include Born Again: A Question of Semantics?)

 13. Identity of Physical Israel (An article of related interest may include Anglo – America in Prophecy & the Lost Tribes of Israel.)

 14. How the Identity of Israel Opens Up Understanding of Bible Prophecy (An article of related interest may include Anglo – America in Prophecy & the Lost Tribes of Israel.)

 15. Second and Third Tithes (An article of related interest may include Is Third Tithe Still Valid Today?)

-Without going into more detail here, the second century writings of Theophilus of Antioch, for example, demonstrate that Christians believed that they were to be born again at the resurrection (Theophilus of Antioch.
+Without going into more detail here, the second century writings of Theophilus of Antioch, for example, demonstrate that Christians believed that they were to be deified and born again at the resurrection (Theophilus of Antioch.
 To Autolycus, Book 2, Chapter XV) and other early writings do demonstrate that there were those who professed Christ after the death of the original apostles that seemed to hold to those “restored truths.”
-Judeo-Christians of the first few centuries A.D. seemed to understand at least some the identity of physical Israel and tried to get the gospel message to them (e.g. James 1:1).
+Judeo-Christians of the first few centuries A.D. seemed to understand at least something of the identity of physical Israel and tried to get the gospel message to them (e.g. James 1:1).